Shattering Case Interview Myths with Data

 Rafik: Very forgetful at using the feedback and needed to be constantly reminded about best-practices.

-Sanjeev: Overall good at following feedback, but struggled in a few important areas like always forgetting to work faster or reduce length of pauses.
+Sanjeev: Overall good at the following feedback, but struggled in a few important areas like always forgetting to work faster or reduce the length of pauses.

 Felix: Showed no problems understanding and immediately acting on feedback correctly.

 What does it mean for subscribers?
 Always operate on the 80/20 rule by focusing on the biggest areas of improvement first and track the progress made.

 Michael: “Watch Felix’s consistency in using feedback.
 It is high throughout.
 The bump at the end is surprising since I would have expected a prolonged dip.
 Felix’s Ph.D. was wrapping up and she was spending lots of time in the lab.
 We had to find time for the sessions at 8 am or even 5 pm; usually before breakfast and later in the day when she was tired.
 So I expected her to forget more.
 While that happened from about session 16 onward, Felix started her McKinsey application process from session 20 and I think that forced her to be more diligent.
 That said, Felix was always very effective in her preparation.”

 Felix: “Glad to see I respond well to the feedback, which is also consistent with the previous graph.”

 Michael: “Yes, Felix, you were very good at this.
 I recall once asking you to do brainstorming without writing out the answer.
 I was pretty surprised when you followed that feedback about 2 minutes later.
 Most candidates forget and need to be reminded more than once.”

 Good candidates prepare well and are consistently strong performers from the very first session.
 Though there are situations where candidates start poorly and steadily improve, that is more an exception than the rule.
 It is very rare for a participant to dramatically improve.